leodip/goiabada/mkdocs/docs/about.md

 # About
-I developed Goiabada with the aim of creating a user management container that blends simplicity with efficiency.

-While plenty of alternatives exist, some paid, others open source, I felt it would be fun to create my own.
+Goiabada was developed to be an easy-to-use container for user management.
+Plenty of alternatives exist, but this is my personal take on the concept.

 I'm committed to make Goiabada forever free and open source.
-You can self host it and have total control over the code and data.
+I want you to self host it and have total control over the code and data.

 The name is inspired by a Brazilian sweet made with guava.
 I was keen on choosing a word that started with Go 😉